 1. Layered Leathers

 During many of the shows this season, one of the more dominant fabrics has been leather.
 Fendi and Paul Smith’s recent sets have relied heavily on the traditional style, with worn, hide leathers distributed into a variety of stylish pieces.
 Throughout the fall, black and brown-tinted trench coats and jackets will make for a stylishly mystic and dominatrix-inspired look.

 2. Shearling Coats

 The fall season is centered on the art of layering.
-To add more volume to your multi-layered wardrobe, a shearling coat serves as a smooth transition piece for the winter months.
+To add more volume to your wardrobe, a shearling coat serves as a smooth transitional piece for the winter months.
 The fur wraps seamlessly around the brink of the coat’s thickened edges, which compliments anything from a flowing dress to a wool flannel shirt.